 Daniel Craig, one of British theatre's most famous faces who was waiting tables as a struggling teenage actor with the NYT, went on to star as "James Bond" in Casino Royale (2006), Quantum of Solace (2008) and Skyfall (2012).

 He was born Daniel Wroughton Craig on March 2, 1968, at 41 Liverpool Road, Chester, Cheshire, England.
-His father, Tim Craig, was a merchant seaman turned steel erector, then became landlord of "Ring O' Bells" pub in Frodsham, Cheshire.
-His mother, Carol Olivia Craig, was an art teacher.
+His father, Timothy John Wroughton Craig, was a merchant seaman turned steel erector, and then became landlord of "Ring O' Bells" pub in Frodsham, Cheshire.
+His mother, Carol Olivia (Williams), was an art teacher.
 His parents are both of half Welsh ancestry.
-The couple split up in 1972, and young Daniel Craig was raised with his older sister, Lea, in Liverpool, then in Hoylake, Wirral, in the home of his mother.
+The couple split up in 1972, and young Daniel was raised with his older sister, Lea, in Liverpool, then in Hoylake, Wirral, in the home of his mother.
 His interest in acting was encouraged by visits to the Liverpool Everyman Theatre arranged by his mother.
 From the age of 6, Craig started acting in school plays, making his debut in the Frodsham Primary School production of "Oliver!", and his mother was the driving force behind his artistic aspirations.
 The first Bond movie he ever saw at the cinema was Roger Moore's Live and Let Die (1973); young Daniel Craig saw it with his father, so it took a special place in his heart.
 He was also a good athlete and was a rugby player at Hoylake Rugby Club.

 Craig's reserved demeanor and his avoidance of the showbiz-party-red-carpet milieu makes him a cool "007".
 He is the first blonde actor to play Bond, and also the first to be born after the start of the film series, and also the first to be born after the death of author Ian Fleming in 1964.
 Four of the past Bond actors: Sean Connery, Roger Moore, Timothy Dalton and Pierce Brosnan have indicated that Craig is a good choice as "Bond".